Point Lookout: a free weekly publication of Chaco Canyon Consulting

 anecdotes makes some attributes of a situation easy to remember and easy to transmit to others, beyond their actual importance in the situation.
 In effect, anecdotes amplify the effects of the Availability Heuristic.
 And in combination with irrational variations of the information cascade, anecdotes and the Availability Heuristic enable irrational choices — muddled thinking — to propagate through an organization in a self-sustaining way, capable of resisting rational attempts to dissuade the group from its poor collective choices.

 When this happens in public discourse, and especially when the media is playing a role in propagating misconceptions, the phenomenon is known as an availability cascade.
 [Kuran 1999] In the organizational analog described above, anecdotes play the media's role.
 Have you seen this phenomenon in your organization?
-First in this series Go to top Top Next issue: Avoid Having to Reframe Failure Next Issue
+The Power and Hazards of Anecdotes: I First issue in this series Go to top Top Next issue: Avoid Having to Reframe Failure Next Issue

 303 Secrets of Workplace PoliticsIs every other day a tense, anxious, angry misery as you watch people around you, who couldn't even think their way through a game of Jacks, win at workplace politics and steal the credit and glory for just about everyone's best work including yours?
 Read 303 Secrets of Workplace Politics, filled with tips and techniques for succeeding in workplace politics.
 More info